Rates for Licensed Counselors and Master Level Counselors

 Clients will be given 12 sessions at this sliding scale rate.
 This includes intake sessions and parent consultations.
 Once 12 sessions are completed, we can review whether you would like to continue services at the non-sliding scale rate or would like a referral at that time.

-NOTE: These rates are based on gross family income.
-There are limited client spots for those whose income falls between $25,000 annually to $49,000 Annually.
+NOTE: These rates are based on gross family/ household income.
+There are limited client spots for those whose income is between $0 annually and $29,000 Annually.
 Please inquire by email: [email protected]

-Why is Therapy with a Masters Level Counselor a Good Option?
+Why is Therapy with a Masters Level Counselor INTERN a Good Option?

 Clients who choose a Master Level Counseling Intern receive a two-for-one deal: An intern who will be 100% focused on your therapy and an expert therapist providing direct supervision and clinical guidance.
-Master-Level counseling interns at Tri-Synergy Counseling are supplied with weekly supervision to ensure they provide quality mental health services and a high level of therapeutic care.
-In addition, all Master Level Counseling Interns are phase 1 brainspotting trained, a modern therapeutic technique that allows clients to process traumas, anxiety, and others more effectively than traditional talk therapy.
+Master-level counseling interns at Tri-Synergy Counseling are supplied with weekly supervision to ensure they provide quality mental health services and a high level of therapeutic care.
+In addition, all Master Level Counseling Interns received specialized training to treat anxiety and provide grief support.
 LEARN MORE HERE.

 Several benefits are available from participating in therapy.
 Therapists can provide support, problem-solving skills, and enhanced coping strategies for depression, anxiety, relationship troubles, unresolved childhood issues, grief, stress management, body image issues, and creative blocks.
 Many people also find that counselors can be a tremendous asset to managing personal growth, interpersonal relationships, family concerns, marriage issues, and the hassles of daily life.
 Therapists can provide a fresh perspective on a complex problem or point you toward a solution.
 The benefits you obtain from therapy depend on how well you use the process and put into practice what you learn.
 Some of the benefits available from therapy include: